open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 If the context is not a new root, output a new `tracestate` with the same `r` value as the parent context.

-When sampled, in both cases, the context's probability value `p` is set to the value of `s+1` in the range [1, 63].
+When sampled, in both cases, the context's p-value `p` is set to the value of `s+1` in the range [1, 63].
 If the sampling probability is zero (the special case where `s` is undefined), use `p=63` the specified value for zero probability.

 In both cases, set the sampled bit if the outgoing `p` minus one is less than or equal to the outgoing `r` (i.e., `p-1 <= r`).

-If the context is not a new root and the incoming context's `r` value is not set, the implementation SHOULD notify the user of an error condition and follow the incoming context's `sampled` flag.
+If the context is not a new root and the incoming context's r-value is not set, the implementation SHOULD notify the user of an error condition and follow the incoming context's `sampled` flag.